 Article VI.
 Executive Director.

 The Board of Directors may employ an Executive Director who, under the general supervision of the Board of Directors, shall be responsible for the day-to-day operations of the Corporation and its committees, implementing its policies and managing its programs.
 The Executive Director shall be a principal spokesperson for the Corporation.
-He or she shall have full authority to employ, supervise, and terminate personnel for the Corporation.
+They shall have full authority to employ, supervise, and terminate personnel for the Corporation.

 Article VII.
 Special Provisions.

-Each person who shall have been, or shall be, made a party to any action, suit, or proceeding, or against whom a claim shall have been made or shall be asserted, by reason of the fact that he or she, his or her testator or intestate, is or was a director, officer, or employee of the Corporation or of any other corporation which he or she served as such at the request of the Corporation, shall be, and hereby is, indemnified by the Corporation against the reasonable expenses, including, but not limited to, judgments, court costs, attorneys’ fees, and amounts paid in settlement and in compromise, imposed upon or reasonably incurred by her or him in connection with any appeal in any such action, suit or proceeding, except in relation to matters as to which it shall be finally adjudged in any such action, suit, or proceeding that such director, officer, or employee is liable for negligence or misconduct in the performance of his or her duties; provided, however, that in the case of any settlement or compromise, such indemnity shall be effective only if the Board of Directors shall have been advised by counsel for the Corporation that the same is in the best interest of the Corporation and that such director, officer, or employee was not guilty of negligence or misconduct in the performance of his or her duties with respect to the matter in connection with which such settlement or compromise is made.
+Each person who shall have been, or shall be, made a party to any action, suit, or proceeding, or against whom a claim shall have been made or shall be asserted, by reason of the fact that they, their testator or intestate, is or was a director, officer, or employee of the Corporation or of any other corporation which they served as such at the request of the Corporation, shall be, and hereby is, indemnified by the Corporation against the reasonable expenses, including, but not limited to, judgments, court costs, attorneys’ fees, and amounts paid in settlement and in compromise, imposed upon or reasonably incurred by them in connection with any appeal in any such action, suit or proceeding, except in relation to matters as to which it shall be finally adjudged in any such action, suit, or proceeding that such director, officer, or employee is liable for negligence or misconduct in the performance of their duties; provided, however, that in the case of any settlement or compromise, such indemnity shall be effective only if the Board of Directors shall have been advised by counsel for the Corporation that the same is in the best interest of the Corporation and that such director, officer, or employee was not guilty of negligence or misconduct in the performance of their duties with respect to the matter in connection with which such settlement or compromise is made.
 Such indemnity shall not be deemed exclusive of any other rights to which such director, officer, or employee may be entitled apart from this provision.
 Any amount payable by way of indemnity shall be determined and paid pursuant to (a) court order, (b) resolution adopted by a majority of the members of the Corporation entitled to vote, or (c) resolution adopted by the Board of Directors; provided, however, that, if payment is made pursuant to resolution adopted by the Board of Directors, the corporation shall within eighteen months from the date of such payment email to its members of record at the time a statement specifying the persons paid, the amounts of the payments, and the final disposition of any such action, suit, or proceeding.

 Article VIII.
 Amendments.

-These By-laws may be altered, amended, or repealed, and new By-laws may be adopted, by a vote of a majority of the voting members present at any meeting of the Corporation or by a vote of the majority of the total number of the directors present at any meeting of the Board of Directors; provided, however, that written notice of any proposed amendment shall be given to all the directors not less than ten days in advance of the meeting at which such amendment is to be proposed.
+These by-laws may be amended or repealed and new by-laws adopted, by a vote of two-thirds of the Directors then in office at any meeting of the Corporation; provided, however, that written notice in accordance with Article VII, Section 1, of any proposed amendment shall have been given to all the Directors not less than ten calendar days in advance of the meeting at which such amendment is to be proposed.